akan72/geospatial-store/README.md

 │   ├── notebooks               <- Jupyter notebooks for exploration and model testing │   ├── requirements.txt        <- The requirements file for reproducing the analysis environment
-│   ├── src                     <- Directory that holds all app application and modeling code │   │   ├── app                 <- Directory that holds all flask application logic and frontend │   │   │   ├── static          <- Directory to hold static files for the `Flask` application │   │   │   ├── templates       <- Directory to hold all .html templates for the Flask application │   │   │   └── views.py        <- Script that contains all `Flask` application logic
+│   ├── src                     <- Directory that holds all app application and modeling code │   │   ├── app                 <- Directory that holds all `Flask` application logic and frontend │   │   │   ├── static          <- Directory to hold static files for the `Flask` application │   │   │   ├── templates       <- Directory to hold all .html templates for the `Flask` application │   │   │   └── views.py        <- Script that contains all `Flask` application logic
 │   │   ├── data                <- Scripts to download or generate data
 │   │   ├── features            <- Scripts to turn raw data into features for modeling